 It is understandable that parents or teachers have used blowing bubbles in the past as a fun strategy to get kids engaged with water and for some children, there is never an issue.
 You may be saying to yourself, “I blew bubbles and there were no problems”.
 However the best way to ensure your child doesn’t ingest water, especially those who are more anxious and therefore more likely to suddenly inhale, is to teach them breath control without exhaling.

 When to start Cyclical Breathing

-A proper breathing pattern is an important part of swimming Freestyle well.
+A proper breathing pattern is an important part of swimming freestyle well.
 Part of this is a consistent exhale (blowing bubbles) when the face is in the water.
-There are 2 simple reasons for this; the body will be more relaxed an calm when the body releases the Carbon Dioxide in the lungs at an even rate.
+There are two simple reasons for this: the body will be more relaxed and calm when the body releases the carbon dioxide in the lungs at an even rate.
 Secondly, inhaling when the face comes out of the water is more efficient when the lungs are empty.